 We looked at hourly instantaneous load at each system to understand the hourly behavior of our scheduling policy and compared with the other policies.
 We used $w_t = 25\%$ for these experiments.
-In Figure 7, we contrast the instantaneous load of Mason, the slowest and smallest system in the grid with Gordon, one of the largest and fastest systems.
-We see that INST achieves very poor load balancing because it is oblivious to response time.
-We also see that during the peak hours of electricity pricing at Mason, our MCMF algorithm minimizes the instantaneous load among the considered strategies.
-In Gordon, we see that our approach utilizes the system heavily even during a price peak at hour 30.
-This is because Gordon has the highest performance and the 3rd lowest service cost among the systems in XSEDE.
-We can see that by moving jobs to fast systems which have less service cost, our algorithm is able to simultaneously optimize electricity cost and response time better than the other strategies.
+In Fig. 6, we contrast the instantaneous load of Mason, the slowest and smallest system in the grid with Gordon, one of the largest and fastest systems.

-Fig. 7: Instantaneous Load Variation in XSEDE
+Fig. 6.
+Instantaneous load variation in XSEDE.